Tim-Z1/Calculator-Project/README.md

 # Calculator-Project
 The Odin Project

-27.3.23 Progress Update
+1.3.23 Progress Update (previous readme.md date inputted was incorrect)
--Added HTML+CSS to create calculator layout

--Reworked JS code to be more in line with The Odin Project's instructions
+-Basic functionalities of a calculator work now but a few bugs have yet to be fixed and additional features for useability could be implemented